 Prudent liquidity risk management includes maintaining sufficient cash and marketable securities, the availability of funding from an adequate amount of committed credit facilities, ability of the Group to fulfil the current obligations.
-In order to implement the main investment projects the Group have already attracted long-term financing for 12-15 years.
+In order to implement the main investment projects the Group have already attracted long-term financing for up to 10 years.
 The short term financing for not more than 1 year is attracted to cover the temporary cash shortage for operating activity.
 The given allocation of financial liabilities by terms enables to ensure that:

 - at the required moment the Group has the needed amount of monetary funds in order to fulfill all required financial liabilities of the Group; - at the required moment the Group will be able to redeem all its financial liabilities in full.
+Group has access to the credit facilities (including commercial papers program) with the open limit of RUB 72.5 billion as of the date of financial statements issuance, which completely mitigate the liquidity risk of earlier prepayment of the long-term loans in case of covenants breach.